godiarksel/my-to-do/README.md

 # My To-Do List

-> This is a project undertaken in week two of module two to test our abilities to develop a functional application using Webpack.
+> This is a project undertaken in week two of module two to test our abilities to develop a functional application using Webpack.The application is meant to record an order list of tasks,store them for the user and only be erased on completion of the task.

 ## Built With